OneOverCosine/eng84_week_08/day_02/networking_info.md

 ### Internet gateways
 - Allows your subnets to connect to the internet
-- A gateway that you attach to your VPC to enable communication between
+- A gateway that you attach to your VPC to enable communication between subnets and the internet

 ### Subnets
 - These are networks that sit within a VPC.
 They make networks more efficient(?)